USS Franklin D. Roosevelt: Decommissioning and disposal

 By the late 1970s, Roosevelt was in poor material condition.
 Deprived of the upgrades that Midway and Coral Sea had received, Roosevelt was the least modern and least capable of the class.
 Furthermore, Roosevelt used General Electric turbines, which gave persistent problems and reduced speed compared to the Westinghouse units used on the other ships.
 The Navy therefore chose to decommission Roosevelt when the second Nimitz-class carrier, Dwight D. Eisenhower, entered service in 1977.
 Roosevelt completed her final cruise in April 1977.
 She was officially decommissioned on 30 September 1977.
 The decommissioning ceremony was held on 1 October 1977 and the ship was stricken from the Navy Directory on the same day.
 Efforts to preserve Roosevelt as a museum ship in New York City failed.Roosevelt's generally poor condition weighed against retaining her in the reserve fleet.
 Moreover, her low hangar height of 17 ft 6 in limited the aircraft types that she could handle.
 It was reasoned that existing Essex-class aircraft carriers could handle the same types of aircraft at lower cost.
 Some admirals also feared that if Roosevelt were retained, the Carter Administration would use her reactivation as a reason to cancel future Nimitz-class carriers.

 On 1 April 1978, the Defense Reutilization and Marketing Service sold the ship to River Terminal Development Company for $2.1 million.
 After usable equipment was removed from Roosevelt at the Norfolk Naval Shipyard's Inactive Ships Facility, the carrier was towed to Kearny, New Jersey.
 She arrived on 3 May 1978 and was scrapped that year.
-One of USS Franklin D. Roosevelt's 5"/54cal Mk.16 gun is on display at White Sands Missile Range Missile Park.
+One of USS Franklin D. Roosevelt's 5"/54cal Mk.16 guns is on display at White Sands Missile Range Missile Park.